 Native Express has more features (6 vs 3).
 See the feature matrix above for the full breakdown.

-Choose Super SaaS if you need Payments and Auth and prefer its tech stack.
-Choose Native Express if Auth and Database are higher priorities.
+Choose Super SaaS if you need Auth and Components and prefer its tech stack.
+Choose Native Express if AI and Analytics are higher priorities.
 If price is the deciding factor, Super SaaS is $$30 cheaper.